jmeis/v2-template/docs/ciso-setup.md

 On the following dialog, select Import Key and Standard Key.

-Set a name for the key and paste the double base64 encoded .pfx file into the key material field.
-Please note there are restrictions on the key name.
-The name must between 2 and 50 characters long.
+Set a name for the key and paste the double base64 encoded `.pfx` file into the key material field.
+Please note, there are restrictions on the key name.
+The name must be between 2 and 50 characters long.
 Use standard English alpha-numeric characters.
-The only special character permitted is "-"
+The only special character permitted is `"-"`.

 Click import key

 ![](https://github.ibm.com/one-pipeline/docs/blob/master/assets/signing-setup/ciso/set_key_data.png)

-Make note of the Key-protect service instance name as well as the key name as these will be required when configuring the Compliance Template
+Make note of the Key-Protect service instance name as well, as the key name will be required when configuring the Compliance Template.